user-ina/Cyclistic-Case-Study/README.md

--- which type of bike is most popular for casual vs annual members? select member_casual, rideable_type, count(ride_id) from cyclistic_trip_data group by member_casual, rideable_type -- most popular is classic bike for both members and casual rdiers -- cyclistic annual members do not use docked bike
+-- which type of bike is most popular for casual vs annual members? select member_casual, rideable_type, count(ride_id) from cyclistic_trip_data group by member_casual, rideable_type -- most popular is classic bike for both members and casual riders -- cyclistic annual members do not use docked bike
 -- save into rideable_type tab